Economic picture improving

-There were 35,000 job vacancies in July 2017, a 35% jump from the year before.
+There were 35,000 job opportunities in July 2017, a 35% jump from the year before.
 The sharp lift in job opportunities is a welcome sign that Alberta’s economic recovery is gaining steam.

-A job is considered vacant if a specific position exists, work could start in within 30 days, and the employer is actively seeking candidates from outside the organization to fill the role.
+A job is considered open if a specific position exists, work could start in within 30 days, and the employer is actively seeking candidates from outside the organization to fill the role.

 Job vacancies: July 2016-July 2017

 In an improving economy, we expect to see people spending more money dining out.

 Restaurant and bar sales reached record highs for 4 consecutive months this summer.
 Albertans spent $771 million at restaurants in August, eclipsing the previous record set the month before.

 Restaurant receipts: Aug 2016-Aug 2017

 446 new wells were drilled in Alberta in Aug 2017, a jump of 92% from one year previously.